-- It spreads through droplets, particularly from sneezes and coughs - These droplets can land on any surface and survive there for periods of up to 72 hours - Our chance of inhaling the virus depends on distance from the source and the time we spend near that source - We can easily pick up the droplets on our hands and carry them to our own face, or move them to another object from which someone else might pick up the virus. - It has a far longer incubation period than influenza and while incubating the disease one can spread it to others very easily - There was no pre-existing natural immunity in the community and there is no vaccine - As a result of all of the above, it's highly infectious much more so than seasonal 'flu.
-The mortality rates are significant with most fatalities being in men over 55-59 and in women over 65-69 years old.
+- It spreads through droplets, particularly from sneezes and coughs - These droplets can land on any surface and survive there for periods of up to 72 hours - Our chance of inhaling the virus depends on distance from the source and the time we spend near that source - We can easily pick up the droplets on our hands and carry them to our own face, or move them to another object from which someone else might pick up the virus. - It has a far longer incubation period than influenza and while incubating the disease one can spread it to others very easily - There is asymptomatic transmission you can have the disease without knowing it and transmit it to others - There was no pre-existing natural immunity in the community and there is no vaccine - As a result of all of the above, it's highly infectious much more so than seasonal 'flu.
+The mortality rates are significant with most fatalities being in men over 55-59, women over 65-69 years old, and the BAME community.